meganz/sdk/examples/java/README.md

 2. Copy the library `libmegajava.so` into the `libs` folder in your project.

     ```
-    cp bindings/java/.lib/libmegajava.so examples/java/JavaBindingSample/libs
+    cp bindings/java/.libs/libmegajava.so examples/java/JavaBindingSample/libs
     ```

+3. Copy the Java classes into the `src` folder in your project.

+    ```
+    cp bindings/java/nz/mega/sdk/*.java examples/java/JavaBindingSample/src/nz/mega/sdk
+    ```

-3. On Eclipse, click "Import" -> "Existing Projects into Workspace" and select the root directory: `sdk/examples/java/JavaBindingSample`
+4. In Eclipse, click "Import" -> "Existing Projects into Workspace" and select the root directory: `sdk/examples/java`
-4. Open the "Properties" of the project and go to "Java Build Path" -> "Source"
-5. Click "Link Source..." and select the folder `sdk/bindings/java`
-6. Build and run the project in Eclipse
+5. Build and run the project in Eclipse

 ## How to run the project in WINDOWS